 (download link removed by the Black Flag Reputation Preservation Society)

-I understand that any dismissal of BLACK FLAG places me in a very small minority, and I'd like to stress that I don't hate, or even dislike them, I just think that an inordinate amount of historical attention gets directed at a band who released a couple of killer records and then languished in a "what the fuck are we doing" limbo for a few years too long, fronted by a seemingly self absorbed choad who has gone a long way towards showing his true colors in the decades since.
+I understand that any dismissal of BLACK FLAG places me in a very small minority, and I'd like to stress that I don't hate, or even dislike them, I just think that an inordinate amount of historical attention gets directed at a band who released a couple of killer records and then languished in a "what the fuck are we doing" limbo for a few years too long, fronted by a seemingly self absorbed choad who has made a career out of his stint in the band.
 There's decent footage of this show on youtube, pretty easy to track down if you want a visual aid.
 Admittedly the quality of this live recording leaves a bit to be desired, but like I've said already, so does the performance.